starandtina/frontend-interview-questions/README.md

 * List semantic elements in HTML5 as much as you can and why we need them.
 * Write a 'Hello, Word!' html page. (whether get to know the necessary HTML tag for one page, DOCTYPE definition,...).
 * What's difference between XHTML 1.x and HTML4?
-* What's the difference betwee h1~h6?
+* What's the difference between h1~h6?
 How's about difference between ul and ol?
 * Have you ever got a chance to use dl, dt, dd?
-What's the sematic for them?
+What's the semantic for them?
 * What's the common properties used with `form`?
 * What's going on if we don't set the `type` property for `input` element?
 * What's the use case if we set the `type` property as `image` for `input` element?